Mathics3/pymathics-sparse/README.rst

-Test PyMathics module
+SparseArray PyMathics module

-This is a Python module for Mathics that is an simple "Hello, World" example that is typically used as a minimal example for demonstration.
+This is a Python module for Mathics that provides some basic support for `SparseArray` expressions.

-You can also use this as a template to clone if you want to create your own Pymathics module.

-Here we are demonstrating how to write a PyMathics module.

 To install in development mode (run code from the source tree):